-The first way is simple, easy, and free if you do it yourself – re-evaluate your processes and make sure you aren’t doing anything twice.
-If you’ve run into anything from trivial but irritating errors to cataclysmic oversights in the past, or if you just took precautions to avoid one, you might find that your processes have a redundant step or two, for example…
+The first way is simple, easy, and free if you do it yourself.
+Re-evaluate your processes and make sure you aren’t doing anything twice.
+If you’ve run into anything from trivial but irritating errors to cataclysmic oversights in the past.
+Or if you just took precautions to avoid one, you might find that your processes have a redundant step or two.
+For example…

-- Are you recording the same information in multiple places?
+» Are you recording the same information in multiple places?

 » Are you asking the same question to or about your customers several times?

 » Perhaps you’re making backups on a system that automatically backs things up for you?

 If you’re not sure where to start on this, there is plenty of material online, or you could consider engaging a professional to help you.
 The odds are you will rapidly cover their fee with the savings and growth you’ll be able to generate.

 It’s a nuisance if you correct an error somewhere only for it to not carry over.
 However, it could also leave you in breach of GDPR’s requirement for you to maintain complete and accurate records.
-Worse yet it could lead to a costly customer facing error.
+Worse yet, it could lead to a costly customer-facing error.
 With integrated systems, you can smoothly pass data between applications such as email, CRM, ordering, invoicing and accounting systems.

 Robotic Process Automation

 Robotic process automation is an area that has been on the rise for a couple of years now.
-If you have a number of older IT systems in your business, it could be a quick fix for integration and automation, but it has its’ downsides too.
+If you have a number of older IT systems in your business, it could be a quick fix for integration and automation.
+But it has its’ downsides too.

 But a lot of the tasks a business will have to tackle on a day-to-day basis really are quite simple.
-If you can’t directly interface 2 systems, or find you have to repeat a simple manual process then they could provide an answer
+If you can’t directly interface 2 systems, or find you have to repeat a simple manual process then they could provide an answer.

-Beware though – they have downsides.
+They have downsides.
 Firstly, a bot will allow you to operate a process very fast, and 24 hours per day.
 But it can be fragile if something unexpected happens, like another system is changed or a piece of unexpected data is entered.
 In these circumstances, you could find that they’re making an expensive mistake, very fast, whilst you’re at home sleeping.
 Imagine coming in on Monday morning to find that a bot had invoiced every customer, past or present a huge sum of money, and sent them all out by email over the weekend.
 And with 30-50% of RPA implementations failing, this is not an impossible scenario.

-In the end, capacity creation isn’t really about automation, it’s about being able to prioritise the most important parts of your business and ruthlessly removing the rest – by stopping, outsourcing or automating them.
+In the end, capacity creation isn’t really about automation.
+It’s about being able to prioritise the most important parts of your business and ruthlessly removing the rest – by stopping, outsourcing or automating them.